versionpress/versionpress/docs/Plugin-Support.md

 Note that WordPress doesn't restrict shortcode *type* for various locations, so if some shortcode is supported in e.g. `comment_content`, all shortcodes are.

-The `shortcodes` array holds the actual shortcodes, but only those that contain references to other entities (so things like `[embed]` or `[audio]` are not present).
-Here's the example from above again:
+The `shortcodes` array holds the actual shortcodes, but only those that contain references to other entities so things like `[embed]` or `[audio]` are not present.
+Here's an example:

 ```yaml
 shortcodes: